alessiapontiggia/VISIOPE-project/README.md

 Since the dataset used is self-generated and randomic, you can:

+0) OPEN THE COLAB AND VISUALIZE IT (WITHOUT RUNNING)
 1) USE THE SAME DATASET ON WHICH THE PROJECT HAS BEEN RUN
 2) GENERATE ANOTHER DATASET AND TRY IT BY YOUR OWN